 What can I do to get a fulfilling massage experience?
 Breathe fully and deeply.
 Sound, and/or tell me when something feels really good.
 Relax, let go, and enjoy.

 Do you take credit cards?
 No, but I happily accept PayPal.
-You can pay before your session by sending money to firstname.lastname@example.org via PayPal, or after if you have the PayPal app on your phone.
+In fact if it is your first session the only way to book a session by sending funds to email@example.com via PayPal.

 Where are you located?
 I do outcalls.
 So wherever you are that you see my ad.
 My travel schedule is here